-Finally we show in fig. 8 the spectra for a Au film over a wider energy range.
+Finally, we show in Fig. 8 the spectra for a Au film over a wider energy range.
 These spectra were obtained from two measurements over a different binding energy window, with a significant overlap.
 The valence band features are much stronger than the core levels.
 This is in strong contrast to XPS spectra that are dominated by the core levels.
-This is a clear illustration of the difference between the ionization process by photons and by binary collisions.
-The very localized core levels have very diffuse momentum-space wave functions.
-Hence the density at any given point in momentum space is small, resulting in low-intensity peaks in the EMS spectra.
-Orbitals with high angular momentum such as the 4f electrons have virtual no density below 1.5 a.u., whereas the 5s electron has maximum density at 0 momentum.
+This is a clear illustration of the difference between the ionisation process by photons and by binary collisions of electrons.
+The very localised core levels have very diffuse momentumspace wave functions.
+Hence, the density at any given point in momentum space is small, resulting in low-intensity peaks in the EMS spectra.
+Orbitals with high angular momentum such as the 4f electrons have virtual no density below 1.5 a.u., whereas the 5s electron has maximum density at zero momentum.
 The momentum distribution of the 5p electrons is in between that of the 4f and 5s.
-Note that the 5s binding energy is somewhat larger than that the usual quoted value derived from[21].
-This peak is difficult to pinpoint in XPS spectra as it is in the low energy tail from the much more intense 4f peaks.
+Note that the Au 5s peak is usually not observed in XPS spectra as its intensity is dwarfed by the intense neighbouring 4f lines.
+The value usually quoted for the 5s binding energy is 107.2 eV [21] was hence derived from the energy separation between different levels as given by Baerden and Burr [22].
+Our measurement indicate that the 5s level is at $109.8 \pm 0.8 \text{ eV}$ binding energy.

-7 Conclusion and discussion
+7. Conclusion and discussion

 We have studied the influence of multiple scattering on EMS measurements.
 Only for the thinnest films of low Z elements, where multiple scattering probability is small, is the count rate proportional to the sample thickness.
-Here we find a coincidence count rate that is about 1% of the singles count rate.
+Here, we find a coincidence count rate that is about 1% of the singles count rate.
 We showed that this ratio can be understood in terms of the phase space of electrons that contribute to singles and the coincidence events.
 For the low Z elements coincidence count rate drops slowly with increasing film thickness, but more importantly the measured intensity distribution is heavily affected by multiple scattering and the spectrum seems to shift to higher and higher binding energies with increasing thickness, due to inelastic energy loss processes.
-For high Z target the count rate is low, even for thin films, but the spectra appear to be much less affected by multiple scattering.
+For high Z target the count rate is low, even for thin films, but the spectra appear to be much less affected by multiple scattering than expected.

 It is possible to simulate the effect of multiple scattering semi-quantitatively by Monte Carlo.
-However generally the effects of elastic multiple scattering are overestimated, whereas the effects of inelastic multiple scattering seems underestimated in these simulations.
+However, generally the effects of elastic multiple scattering are overestimated, whereas the effects of inelastic multiple scattering seems underestimated in these simulations.
 The first problem could be attributed to a failure of the incoherent approximation.
-Especially for small scattering angles (when the momentum transfer in the elastic scattering event k{el}) is such that $|1/k{el}|$ is of the order of the interatomic separation) one should consider the effects of diffraction.
-Normally Monte Carlo simulations are used to calculate transport properties, which are not affected severely by small angle deflections.
-However in the EMS case small deflections cause a significant change in the inferred momentum \mathbf{q} that is associated with the (e,2e) event.
-Hence a more sophisticated approach is required incorporating both the coherent and incoherent elastic scattering processes.
+Especially for small scattering angles (when the momentum transfer in the elastic scattering event k{el} is such that $|1/k{\rm el}|$ is of the order of the interatomic separation) one should consider the effects of diffraction.
+Normally Monte Carlo simulations are used to calculate transport properties, which are not severely affected by small angle deflections.
+However, in the EMS case small deflections cause a significant change in the inferred momentum q that is associated with the (e,2e) event.
+Hence, a more sophisticated approach is required incorporating both the coherent and incoherent elastic scattering processes.